-Countly is an extensible, open-source product analytics solution for mobile and web apps.
-It tracks applications, customer behavior and game mechanics - so you can focus on increasing user loyalty and engagement.
-With Countly, collected data is converted into meaningful information in true real-time, benefiting from underlying infrastructure with MongoDB, Node.js and Nginx.
+Countly is an extensible, open-source product analytics solution for mobile, desktop, and web apps.
+It can track applications, customer behavior, and game mechanics - so you can focus on increasing user loyalty and engagement.
+With Countly, collected data is converted into meaningful information in true real-time, benefiting from underlying infrastructure with MongoDB, Node.js, and Nginx.

 Countly is a true real-time service, showing updates every 10 seconds from the user interface – which is also a configurable parameter.